-For example, if a customer comes in buy curtains, ask exactly where the curtains will go and give authentic advice on the best colors that will fit their décor or the best textures or fabric that will work best for whatever season you are in at that time.
+For example, if a customer comes in to buy curtains, ask exactly where the curtains will go and give authentic advice on the best colours that will fit their décor or the best textures or fabric that will work best for whatever season you are in at that time.

-Present benefits not features: These are two totally different things.
-Features are characteristics of a product or service but benefits are what they stand to gain from that product or service.
+These are two totally different things.
+Features are characteristics of a product or service and benefits are what they stand to gain from that product or service.

 Say: The rich colors of this curtains will brighten up your baby’s nursery and create a nurturing environment for her to grow.

 Don't say: This dappled fabric comes with an electric presence that commands attention when you enter a room.
-Wrong.

-Pitch what makes your product or service unique or what makes it stand out from the generic market.
+4. Pitch what makes your product or service unique or what makes it stand out from the generic market.

-So, you could say: our customers report that these linen-cotton draperies are very easy to wash and offers full privacy and light control for their toddlers.
+So, you could say: "Our customers report that these linen-cotton draperies are very easy to wash and offers full privacy and light control for their toddlers."

-Leverage FOMO: FOMO marketing is anything which makes your audience feel like they’re missing out.
+FOMO marketing is anything which makes your audience feel like they’re missing out.
 Since this is a fear, we all hold, it makes potential customers more likely to take action.

-So, you could say: These particular curtains are selling out really fast because of their durability.
-We have just about seven pieces left, so I would advise you to get yours, so that you don’t miss out
+"These particular curtains are selling out really fast because of their durability.
+We have just about seven pieces left, so I would advise you to get yours, so that you don’t miss out"